smartycope/Cope/README.md

     - Tests (even if it's given to the user to see if it looks right)
     - Declared types, when possible
     - Snake_case (I've made up my mind, snake_case is standard in Python)
-- Everything should be grouped together into sub-modules where possible, to keep things organized and to manage dependancies
+- Everything should be grouped together into sub-modules where possible, to keep things organized and to manage dependencies

-Anything I have written that doesn't follow these rules, should be under the "expiremental" sub-module, which is subject to breaking API changes.
+Anything I have written that doesn't follow these rules, should be under the "experimental" sub-module, which is subject to breaking API changes.

 ## Installation